The Bad Boy From Rosebud:

 Reviews

-In Memorium: Known McDuff Victims
+McDuff Victims

-m The Bad Boy From Rosebud, a serial killer named Kenneth Allen McDuff, was executed on November 17, 1998.
+The Bad Boy From Rosebud, a serial killer named Kenneth Allen McDuff, was executed on November 17, 1998.
 McDuff’s notoriety results not just from the frightening nature of his crimes, but also from the journey that returned him to death row AFTER having been paroled from the first death sentence he received for murders he committed in 1966.
 McDuff is the only convicted killer in American history to have been assigned two different death row numbers and sentenced to two different forms of execution by three different juries.
 McDuff’s parole in 1989 made it possible for him to murder again, which in turn resulted in one of the largest prison construction projects in the history of the free world.

 The Bad Boy from Rosebud is now available.
 Call (800) 826-8911 or go to you favorite bookstore and ask for ISBN: 1-57441-072-5.